pillmuncher/yogic.cs/README.md

-functions of type ``Mf``, constructed by combining the functions provided by this module, and start the resolution by giving an initial function, a so-called *goal* to ``resolve()`` and iterate over the results, because there can be more ways to prove.
+functions of type ``Mf``, constructed by combining the functions provided by this module, and start the resolution by giving an initial function, a so-called *goal* to ``resolve()`` and iterate over the results, one for each way *goal* can be proven.
 No result means a failed resolution, that is the function cannot be proven in the universe described by the given set of functions/predicates.